IntuitDeveloper/intuit-api-docs/docs/use-cases/salesReceipt.md

 }
 ```
 Required fields:
-- id: ID of an existing refundReciept
+- id: ID of an existing Sales Receipt

 Variables: